 Besides testing your logical reasoning and problem solving skills, GMAT also measures how proficient you are in the English language.
 The Sentence Correction or what we could state as the GMAT English grammar section measures just that.
 The questions here are designed to mainly assess two broad categories of your language proficiency — Correct Expression and Effective Expression — wherein you have to identify grammatically correct sentences and rectify them if you find errors.

 Each Sentence Correction (from the Verbal section of the GMAT syllabus) question contains a sentence, all or part of which are underlined, followed by five options of phrasing the underlined segment.
 You are required to select the best option that provides the most effective sentence by paying attention to grammar, word choice, and sentence construction.
 The questions can be tricky, as these grammatical mistakes may not be very apparent.
 However, you can ace this section by brushing up on basic grammar topics.

 Knowing the commonly asked grammar topics often helps you prepare accordingly for the test.
 Hence, we’ve created a list of GMAT grammar topics and rules that you need to know to answer the sentence correction questions.

 - Subject-verb Agreement

-The sentence correction section often includes questions of subject-verb agreement.
+The sentence correction section of GMAT English Grammar often includes questions of subject-verb agreement.
 These questions usually have long sentences, where the main subject and the verb are separated by too many words or clauses.
 You have to identify the subject of each sentence and make sure the sentence is correct by checking if the subject agrees with its verb.